 If you have ideas on how we can work together, story tips or suggestions, we’d love to hear from you.

-Before founding The Logic, David was the associate editor and head of editorial strategy at The Toronto Star.
+Before founding The Logic, David was the associate editor and head of editorial strategy at the Toronto Star.
 Previously, he served as the managing editor and vice-president of digital for the Boston Globe, where he led the organization’s digital transformation, and as the co-creator and director of digital for Global News.
 David is a leading thinker on digital transformation who has co-published with Harvard Business School professor Clayton M. Christensen.
 He was the 2012 Martin Wise Goodman Fellow at the Nieman Foundation for Journalism at Harvard University.
 David has served as a juror for the Pulitzer Prizes in journalism.

 Sean Craig is a reporter at The Logic.
 He was previously a business reporter at the Financial Post, where he covered the media industry and finance, and a national reporter at Global News.
-He began his journalism career as an editor and reporter at muckraking media startup CANADALAND, and as a contributor to BuzzFeed, VICE and the Toronto Star.
+He began his journalism career as an editor and reporter at muckraking media startup CANADALAND, and as a contributor to BuzzFeed, Vice and the Toronto Star.
 Before entering the industry, he worked in financial communications in London, U.K., focusing on structured finance and credit markets.

 Catherine McIntyre is a feature writer who worked for Maclean’s and Canadian Business prior to joining The Logic.
 She was named Best New Writer at the 2014 National Magazine Awards for her investigation into cancer clusters in New Brunswick industry towns.
 Catherine moonlights as a section editor at This Magazine, an independent politics, arts and culture publication.

 Zane Schwartz is an investigative journalist who was on staff at the National Post and Maclean’s before joining The Logic.
 Zane was the 2017 Michelle Lang Fellow in Journalism, where he built a searchable database of five million political donations, revealing the biggest donors in every province and territory for the first time in Canadian history.
 He won a Data Journalism Award from the Global Editors Network in 2018 for that project.
-In 2017, he won a Goff Penny Award, which is given to the best young newspaper journalist in Canada.
+In both 2017 and 2018 he won a Goff Penny Award, which is given to the best young newspaper journalist in Canada.

 Amanda Roth worked at VICE Canada as the editorial coordinator for the national newsroom before joining The Logic.
 She began her career at OpenCanada.org, the Canadian International Council website, and worked on communications, marketing and community outreach for the Toronto Environmental Alliance, where she was involved in initiating Toronto’s only mayoral debate in 2014 on the environment.